AngryMaciek/hypercomplex/CONTRIBUTING.md

    If you have no experience with Conda environments, read about them [under this address](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).

+PS.
+Remember that if you work in a conda environment and use internal compilers it may be necessary to provide additional paths to the headers and for the linker at the compilation time (flags: `-I` and `-L`), thus you may be required to adjust the commands in the _Makefile_(!)
+Please see the "Conda" CI workflows, this note applies there too.

 ### local Docker container

 We have additionally prepared a development/execution Docker image which one may use in order to